brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Cost** +1,500 gp

-Craft Magic Arms and Armor, _ [fabricate](spell_dir/fabricate#_fabricate, [make whole](spell_dir/makeWhole#_make-whole)_
+Craft Magic Arms and Armor, _ [fabricate](spell_dir/fabricate#_fabricate), [make whole](spells/makeWhole#_make-whole)_

 Invigorating

 **Price** +2 bonus; **Aura** faint enchantment; **CL** 5th; **Weight** —

 This special ability can only be placed on melee weapons.
-After an attack with this weapon drops a living foe (kills it or drops it to negative hit points, the weapon infuses its wielder with vigor.
+After an attack with this weapon drops a living foe (kills it or drops it to negative hit points), the weapon infuses its wielder with vigor.
 If its wielder is fatigued, the weapon removes the fatigue.
 If exhausted, the wielder becomes fatigued instead.
 If neither exhausted nor fatigued, the wielder gains a +2 morale bonus on attack rolls and a +10 foot enhancement bonus to all modes of movement possessed until the end of the wielder's next turn.

 Construction Requirements

 **Cost** +2 bonus

-Craft Magic Arms and Armor, _ [good hope](spell_dir/goodHope#_good-hope_
+Craft Magic Arms and Armor, _ [good hope](spell_dir/goodHope#_good-hope)_

 Jurist

 **Price** +1 bonus; **Aura** faint transmutation; **CL** 4th; **Weight** —

-When an inquisitor wielder uses her judgment class ability while wielding a _jurist _weapon, it grants her an enhancement bonus on her [Perception](skill_dir/perception#_perception checks and to CMD.
+When an inquisitor wielder uses her judgment class ability while wielding a _jurist _weapon, it grants her an enhancement bonus on her [Perception](skills/perception#_perception) checks and to CMD.
 The bonus is +1 on the first round of her judgment, and increases by +1 each round, to a maximum of +3 on the third and following rounds.

 Construction Requirements

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [owl's wisdom](spell_dir/owlSWisdom#_owl-s-wisdom_
+Craft Magic Arms and Armor, _ [owl's wisdom](spell_dir/owlSWisdom#_owl-s-wisdom)_

 Keen

 **Price** +1 bonus; **Aura** moderate transmutation; **CL** 10th; **Weight** —

 This ability doubles the threat range of a weapon.
 Only piercing or slashing melee weapons can be _keen_.
 If you roll this special ability randomly for an inappropriate weapon, reroll.
-This benefit doesn't stack with any other effects that expand the threat range of a weapon (such as the _ [keen edge](spell_dir/keenEdge#_keen-edge)_ spell or the [Improved Critical](feats#_improved-critical) feat.
+This benefit doesn't stack with any other effects that expand the threat range of a weapon (such as the _ [keen edge](spells/keenEdge#_keen-edge)_ spell or the [Improved Critical](feats#_improved-critical) feat).

 Construction Requirements